Gtomika/mod-wvw-bot/README.md

 Response is *JSON* with info about how many channels and guilds were affected.

+### Bot variations

+There are 2 discord bots that run the code:
+ - *Mod WvW Bot*: Live version of the bot which supports any sever with global commands.
+ - *Mod WvW Bot \[DEV]*: The development version which supports only the test server with server specific commands.

 ### Elite Insights parser

 **NOT USED FOR NOW**.
 Don't have to do this!